Guests of Honor

 Although Taebyn has been a fur for about 20 years (Disney's "Robin Hood" was one of his earliest anthropomorphic influences), he has been active in the furry fandom for about four of those years.

-He loves math, twisty puzzles, dancing, and giving hugs!
+He loves math, drumming, dancing, and giving hugs!
 He also loves to entertain and make people happy, and his YouTube channel has a number of videos both educational and fun.

 You will often find Taebyn running around at furry conventions hugging every fluff he can, because he is a super-friendly 2 yr old pup with cute little pawsies!
 Bark bark!